phsym/prettytable-rs/README.md

 ```
 Would print a table with only lines 2, 3 and 4 from `table`.

 Other `Range` syntax are supported.
-For example :
+For example:
 ```rust
 table.slice(..); // Returns a borrowed immutable table with all rows table.slice(2..); // Returns a table with rows starting at index 2